polkadot-js/tools/packages/signer-cli/README.md

 Paste this signature into the submission in the first terminal, and off we go.

 By default, `submit` will create a mortal extrinsic with a lifetime of 50 blocks.
-Assuming a six second block time, you will have five minutes to go offline, sign the transaction, paste the signature, and submit the signed transaction.
+Assuming a six-second block time, you will have five minutes to go offline, sign the transaction, paste the signature, and submit the signed transaction.